 Waking up to the sound of birdsong is something to treasure.

 My room at the resort feels like a treehouse.

 To access it I walk on an elevated boardwalk amongst thick vegetation.

 Glimpses of blue ocean sparkle through the leaves.
 It is shady, cool and inviting.

 It is not only birdsong everywhere but rustles down below indicate some creatures are about.

 There are 48 species of mammals on the island including dingoes, swamp wallabies, possums and sugar gliders with dolphins, dugongs, turtles, rays and humpback whales swimming nearby.

 There’s plenty to do while staying at Kingfisher Bay Resort.
-Taking a guided tour to the inland lakes is a treat.
+Taking a guided tour of the inland lakes is a treat.

 It’s the kind of space where I imagine desert scenes might be filmed.
 Sparkling blue lakes sit amongst the dunes where a lonely dingo patrols the area.

 In contrast to this sandy environment, Eli Creek on the western coast, flowing into the Seventy-Five Mile Beach, is a shady haven for freshwater swimming.